How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

-The ones that have cleared it aren't necessarily the most prestigious.
-They're the most distributed.
+The publications that break through are not the most prestigious.
+They are the most distributed.

-AuthorityTech tracks which publications appear as citations when AI engines like Perplexity, ChatGPT, and Gemini answer queries from B2B buyers across nine verticals.
-In the 30 days ending April 6, 2026, across 1,009 monitored publications: 144 receive citations.
+AuthorityTech tracks which publications appear as citations when AI engines answer queries from B2B buyers.
+Across 1,009 monitored publications: 144 receive AI citations.
 865 receive nothing.

 | Publication | 30-day citations | 7-day change |